-Includes 5 subsections that support an outcome where Health and disability service providers' infection prevention (IP) and antimicrobial stewardship (AMS) strategies define a clear vision and purpose, with quality of care, welfare, and safety at the centre.
-The IP and AMS programmes are up to date and informed by evidence and are an expression of a strategy that seeks to maximise quality of care and minimise infection risk and adverse effects from antibiotic use, such as antimicrobial resistance.
+Includes 5 subsections that support an outcome where Health and disability service providers infection prevention (IP) and antimicrobial stewardship (AMS) strategies define a clear vision and purpose, with quality of care, welfare, and safety at the centre.
+The IP and AMS programmes are up to date and informed by evidence and are an expression of a strategy that seeks to maximise quality of care and minimise infection risk and adverse effects from antibiotic use, such as antimicrobial resistance. , Subsections applicable to this service fully attained. --- ---

 A pandemic plan is in place.
-There are sufficient infection prevention resources, including personal protective equipment (PPE), available and readily accessible to support this plan if it is activated.
-The clinical care manager implements the programme.
+There are sufficient infection prevention resources, including personal protective equipment (PPE) available and readily accessible to support this plan if it is activated.

 Surveillance of health care-associated infections is undertaken, and results are shared with all staff.
 Follow-up action is taken as and when required.
-There were Covid-19 infection outbreaks in March and November 2022 reported since the last audit that were managed effectively.
+There has been one infection outbreak of Covid-19 at the facility and was managed according to current guidelines.